PaulKMandal/Awful-DOTS/README.md

 <h4 align="center">Featuring AwesomeWM</h4><br/><br/>

 <p align="center"><img src="assets/132.png"></p><br>

-Welcome to my stash of dotfiles of my awesomewm setup.
-Note that things are likely to be changed in future as I am still working on this setup.
-Feel free to give a :star: to this repo if you liked the setup.
-It is much appreciated :3
+This is a fork of https://github.com/Amitabha37377/Awful-DOTS

+It features an install and uninstall script to speed up the process.
+I'm working on a few things including getting rid of the bottom dock.

 ---

 ## Dependencies

 - **AwesomeWM**: Use the git version.
 Stable version will not work.
 - **Picom**: Use any picom fork of your liking.
-(I'm using
-  <a href="https://github.com/fdev31/picom">fdev31's fork</a>)
 - **nm-applet**: Used for wifi.
 - **Light**: Required for the brightness control slider
 - **Alsa Utils**: Required for the volume control slider.